Calicokitten/desire2022/README.md

 # How to contact the DESIRE2022 team.
 We're working on the contact feature.
 Please wait for this to be done and follow the website's blogs to tell when we add a UPDATE to the software and your DATA

+# How to add DATA

+This link will take you to the DATA ADDER! https://forms.gle/wkBfhqDGs77Svgyi8

 # Final Messages
 Thank you for using the desire2022 software.
 Goodbye!